Last Updated on: 19th September 2021, 06:06 pm

 But the Gobustan Rock Art is Just a Short Drive Outside the City

-Most tourist head to Gobustan to check out the rad Mud Volcanoes, but we went first and foremost for the UNESCO World Heritage Protected prehistoric Rock Art.
+Most tourists head to Gobustan to check out the rad Mud Volcanoes, but we went first and foremost for the UNESCO World Heritage Protected prehistoric Rock Art.
 We got to check out the amazing landscapes on the way, too.

 But Check the UNESCO Tentative List, Because Azerbaijan has 10 Tentative Sites